Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-configure_connectivity_resources.md

 ### Configure hub networks (Virtual WAN)

-Define zero or more VWAN hub networks as a list of objects, each containing configuration values covering an address space, DDOS protection plan, expressroute gateway, vpn gateway and Azure firewall.
+Define zero or more VWAN hub networks as a list of objects, each containing configuration values covering an address space, expressroute gateway, vpn gateway and Azure firewall.

 ```terraform
 vwan_hub_networks = [